Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Return to DOM manipulation practice.

 **Thoughts:** It's been two weeks, and I really should have finished the DOM Manipulation section on Udemy before Thanksgiving.
 Oh well.
 I backtracked a bit to refresh myself.
 I think this is easy to pick up, it just takes practice to remember the right syntax.

+### Day 39: Tuesday, December 4th, 2018

+**Today's Progress:** Built the scorekeepre game in Colt Steele'se course.

+**Thoughts:** The scorekeeper game was very easy to do.
+Instead of strictly coding along, I tried to do the whole thing before starting the video.
+I got pretty far, except for a couple snags (mainly with setting the winning number).
+Overall, though, I simply supplemented it with my code.
+DOM Manipulation really is easy to pick up.